mantidproject/mantid/docs/source/release/v3.8.0/framework.rst

   This is now fixed and the order is correct.

-- :ref:`ConvertUnits <algm-ConvertUnits>` will no longer corrupt an in place workspace if the algorithm fails.
+- :ref:`ConvertUnits <algm-ConvertUnits>` will no longer corrupt an in place workspace if the algorithm fails. s
 - :ref:`SetSample <algm-SetSample>`: Fixed a bug with interpreting the `Center` attribute for cylinders/annuli

+- :ref: `LoadILL <algm-LoadILL>` was renamed to `LoadILLINX <algm-LoadILLINX>` to better reflect what it does.
+The new algorithm can also handle cases where the monitor IDs are greater than the detector IDs.

 Deprecated
 ##########

+- :ref: `LoadILL <algm-LoadILL>` is now deprecated, `LoadILLINX <algm-LoadILLINX>` should be used instead.

 MD Algorithms (VATES CLI)
 #########################